 3. MQLs, SQLs & PQLs

 Not all leads are created equal.
-What you really need to track are the people who might buy something from you.
+What you need to track are the people who might buy something from you.
 To get that information, you’ll need a decent CRM system – and the numbers to be keeping an eye on are the number of Marketing Qualified Leads (MQLs), Sales Qualified Leads (SQLs) and/or Product Qualified Leads (PQLs).

 In SaaS, PQLs may also be a relevant metric; these are people who have your free version, and whose use of your product implies they would be a potential for upselling (possibly they spend a long time with your software, or are using premium features frequently during the trial period.)

-SQLs are a little further along the buyer journey – their behavior suggests they are ready to buy.
+SQLs are a little further along the buyer journey – their behaviour suggests they are ready to buy.
 Maybe they schedule a call with a sales rep, for instance.
-You should keep track of these numbers, as well as your conversion rates, as that will tell you where your main problem is – for instance, if you can’t convert SQLs to sales, your sales team might need some training.
+You should keep track of these numbers, as well as your conversion rates, as that will tell you where your main problem is – for instance if you can’t convert SQLs to sales, your sales team might need some training.

 4. Qualified Lead Velocity Rate (LVR)